 Unfortunately, increasing customer experience through traditional methods (people behind desks) no longer cuts it and agents are taking the hit.
-Customer service is one of the top 10 most stressful jobs in the world with a 40% agent turnover per year.
-With businesses unable to spend more money during the pandemic, there have been more lay-offs and higher freezes, while there are higher volumes of customers needing reassurance.
+Customer service is one of the top 10 most stressful jobs in the world, with a 40% agent turnover per year.
+With businesses unable to spend more money during the pandemic, there have been more lay-offs and hiring freezes, while there are higher volumes of customers needing reassurance.
 This is where AI steps in.

 Does AI really replace humans?

 It’s a big worry for many in the customer service industry whether AI really will replace humans.
-The answer to that is no--at least not for now.
+The answer to that is no — at least not for now.
 Intelligent Virtual Agents (IVAs) don’t replace human rapport or communicate on an emotional level, which are traits crucial to the customer service industry.

 Automation is a major topic in customer service.
 With high-volume transactional requests on the rise and a need for fast service, they’ve put virtual agents (VAs) in place to work through large amounts of data quickly and efficiently.
 IVAs provide the opportunity to customer service agents to concentrate on more creative and fulfilling tasks.

 This isn’t the first time these concepts have been implemented.
-Such past attempts, however, failed because they severely underestimated the complexity of customer service and the clients' intelligence.
+Such past attempts, however, failed because they severely underestimated the complexity of customer service and the clients’ intelligence.
 Generic, simplistic answers just don’t cut it in customer care.
-In order to make AI sought after in customer service our approach will need to get smarter.
+In order to make AI sought-after in customer service, our approach will need to get smarter.

 The current AI goals

 AI that understands your customers.
 Organizing large amounts of data including calls, emails, etc, in a way that makes sense.
 Through data collection, AI can figure out how customers will ask questions.
-They can teach VAs to identify how customers speak, enabling them to communicate at a humane level.
+They can teach VAs to identify how customers speak, enabling them to communicate at a human level.

 A platform that fits your process.
 With personalized solutions, conversations have many endpoints, and VAs will need to be apt in all responses.